Qufu: Geography

 The small historical center of Qufu is surrounded by the restored Ming-era city wall and rivers/moats.
 The Drum Tower (Gulou) is in the center of the walled city; the Temple of Confucius (Kong Miao), Confucius Mansion (Kong Fu) and the Temple of Yan Hui (Yan Miao) occupy large sections of the land within the wall.

 The Confucius Cemetery (Kong Lin) is located 1.3 km to the north of the walled city.
 The modern downtown is located south of the walled city.
 There is also a mosque and a thriving Muslim neighborhood and market that is located just outside the west gate of the walled city.

 The Qufu train station and major industrial areas are on the east side, a few kilometers east of the historical city.
 The Shaohao Tomb (少昊陵 (Shǎohào Líng)) and Shou Qiu historical site (寿丘 (Shòu Qiū), the purported birthplace of the legendary Yellow Emperor), are on the eastern outskirts of the modern Qufu as well, near Jiuxian village.

+The town of Shimenshan in Qufu is part of the international Cittaslow movement in China.

 The Si River and the Yi River both pass through the city.

 Climate

+Qufu has a humid continental climate, bordering on a humid subtropical climate.
 Qufu experiences an average annual precipitation of 666.3 mm, and an average annual temperature of 13.6 °C.

 Transportation

 Rail transport

-The original Beijing–Shanghai Railway, constructed in the early 20th century, passes through Qufu.
+The original Beijing–Shanghai railway, constructed in the early 20th century, passes through Qufu.
 For a century, most passengers traveling to or from Qufu, would use the train station at Yanzhou, some 15 km to the west.

 The Yanshi Railway, which connects Yanzhou and Rizhao as part of the broader Xinshi Railway (新石铁路), passes through the city.
 A small passenger station operating on the southeast side of the city (35.582860°N 117.025091°E) serves this line.